XimeraProject/editorialReview/reviewForm.md

 ## Enhanced Features

-### Online Format
+### Online Interactivity
-The online version of Ximera content is highly interactive, utilizing various multimedia elements such as videos, animations, and interactive quizzes.
-These features enhance the learning experience by engaging users and providing immediate feedback.

-- **Interactivity**: The interactive elements are well-designed, well-integrated, and significantly contribute to user engagement and content comprehension.
+ The interactive elements are well-designed, well-integrated, and significantly contribute to user engagement and content comprehension.
-  1. Geogebra interactives (a) are intuitive to use (b) have a clear purpose within the narrative (c) have clear instructions (d) utilize consistent styling throughout the text (e) function as intended.
+- [ ] Geogebra interactives (a) are intuitive to use (b) have a clear purpose within the narrative (c) have clear instructions (d) utilize consistent styling throughout the text (e) function as intended.
-  2. Desmos interactives (a) are intuitive to use (b) serve a clear purpose within the narrative (c) have clear instructions (d) utilize consistent styling throughout the text (e) function as intended.
+- [ ] Desmos interactives (a) are intuitive to use (b) serve a clear purpose within the narrative (c) have clear instructions (d) utilize consistent styling throughout the text (e) function as intended.
-  3. Auto-graded exercises (a) are employed consistently throughout the text (b) serve a clear purpose within the narrative (c) enhance the flow of the narrative rather than disrupt it (d) utilize appropriate modality (e.g. selectAll, multipleChoice, answer etc.)
+- [ ] Auto-graded exercises (a) are employed consistently throughout the text (b) serve a clear purpose within the narrative (c) enhance the flow of the narrative rather than disrupt it (d) utilize appropriate modality (e.g. selectAll, multipleChoice, answer etc.)
-  4. Videos (a) are of good quality (b) enhance the narrative (c) are used purposfully throughout the text.
+- [ ] Videos (a) are of good quality (b) enhance the narrative (c) are used purposfully throughout the text.
-  5. Additional interactive features (e.g. coding cells) (a) have a clear purpose within the narrative (b) have clear instructions.
+- [ ] Additional interactive features (e.g. coding cells) (a) have a clear purpose within the narrative (b) have clear instructions.
-  6. Problem sets are easy to find.
+- [ ] Problem sets are easy to find.
-- **Navigation**: The navigation is intuitive, allowing users to easily move between sections and access supplementary materials.
-  1. It is clear what (if any) supplementary materials are available and how to access them.
-  2. Links and internal references work.
-- **Accessibility**: The platform is accessible on multiple devices, including desktops, tablets, and smartphones, ensuring a wide reach.

 ### PDF Format
-The PDF format of Ximera content provides a static version of the material, which is useful for offline study and reference.

-- **Clarity**: The content is clearly organized with distinct headings and subheadings, making it easy to follow.
-- **Design**: The design is clean and professional, with appropriate use of fonts, colors, and white space.
-- **Usability**: While the PDF format lacks interactivity, it is well-suited for printing and offline use.
+Enhancements of the standard PDF format are: Answer keys, Print-on-demand ready copies, etc.
 ## Content Quality

 ### Accuracy